 Limits on Recoveries for Medical Malpractice Lawsuits

-Some states have imposed laws that cap or limit the amount of compensation an individuals can recover in medical malpractice lawsuits.
+Some states have imposed laws that cap or limit the amount of compensation an individual can recover in medical malpractice lawsuits.
 However, many of these laws are being challenged in several state Supreme Courts, including Illinois and Ohio.
 Therefore, it is important to remember that although there may be a cap in your state, it may not hold up in court.
 A medical malpractice lawyer can determine if you have a valid lawsuit and are entitled compensation due to medical negligence.

 Consult an Attorney for More Information